 So, what's it like?

-There’s also lots of fantastic ‘non-worky’ stuff happening at Comic Relief too, like our softball and book clubs, plus the yearly acoustic and band nights.
+There’s lots of fantastic ‘non-worky’ stuff happening at Comic Relief too, like our softball club and choir, plus the yearly acoustic and band nights.

 Our Staff Representation Group gives us the opportunity to raise issues about things we care about, for example environmental concerns and staff benefits, and our annual Learning at Work Week gives staff a fantastic opportunity to learn new professional skills and hobbies.